michaelbjacobson/CV/README.md

 [KEY SKILLS](#key-skills) | [EDUCATION](#education) | [TECHNOLOGIES](#technologies) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | <a href="https://michaeljacobson.co.uk"/>WEBSITE</a>

 My professional background is in hospitality and retail management, prior to moving into the tech industry, my most recent position was working as the Retail Operations Manager for a small, London-based menswear brand.
 Since early childhood (I grew up on my parents' Macintosh Performa 5200) I've loved computers and have had a fascination with coding.
 I've also always been passionate about building and fixing things, as well as taking them apart and trying to figure out what makes them tick.
 While feeling increasingly bored and under-challenged in my last job I had a eureka moment and decided that a career in software was for me.
-I succesfully applied to Makers Academy soon after this and am now thoroughly enjoying life as a software enginner.
+I succesfully applied to Makers Academy soon after this, and am now thoroughly enjoying life as a software engineer.

 ## Key Skills